Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Variable Selection via Knockoffs

-In what follows, we present an algorithm for constructing knockoffs $\tilde\ZZ^{obs}_i$ under Definition~\ref{def:knockoff}.
+In what follows, we present an algorithm for constructing knockoffs {$(\WWk_i, \ZZko_i)$} under Definition~\ref{def:knockoff}.
 To ensure the exact satisfaction of Definition~\ref{def:knockoff}, we assume that the true model parameters are known.
 In practice, we plug an estimate of the parameters into the algorithm; see Section~\ref{subsec:robust} for theoretical justifications and further discussions.

-\begin{pro} The output $\ZZko_i$ from Algorithm~\ref{alg:knockcons2} satisfies Definition~\ref{def:knockoff}. \end{pro}
+\begin{pro} The output {$(\WWk_{i}, \ZZko_i)$} from Algorithm~\ref{alg:knockcons2} satisfies Definition~\ref{def:knockoff}. \end{pro}

 The proof of this proposition is given in the supplementary material.
 Figure~\ref{fig:LSGCknockoff} below gives the path diagram for the generation of knockoff copies.
 We provide several remarks on the algorithm.
 This algorithm allows for mixed types of predictors under a Gaussian copula model, which extends the multivariate Gaussian model for knockoff construction considered in \cite{barber2015controlling} and \cite{candes2018panning}.
 When all the predictors are continuous, the Gaussian copula model degenerates to the multivariate Gaussian model.
-In that case and if there is no missing data, then Algorithm~\ref{alg:knockcons2} coincides with the knockoff construction method in \cite{candes2018panning}, except that \cite{candes2018panning} uses the Mean Absolute Correlation (MAC) procedure to construct the $\SS$ matrix.
+In that case, and if there is no missing data, then Algorithm~\ref{alg:knockcons2} coincides with the knockoff construction method in \cite{candes2018panning}, except that \cite{candes2018panning} uses the Mean Absolute Correlation (MAC) procedure to construct the $\SS$ matrix.

-When $\ZZo_i$ contains binary or ordinal variables, directing sampling $\ZZ_i^*$ is not straightforward.
-We obtain approximate samples via Gibbs sampling.
+When {$\WW_i$ or $\ZZo_i$} contains binary or ordinal variables, the sampling of $\ZZ_i^*$ is not straightforward.
+However, we can obtain approximate samples via Gibbs sampling.
 Thanks to the underlying multivariate normality assumption, each step of the Gibbs sampler only involves sampling from univariate normal or truncated normal distributions.
 Details of the Gibbs sampler are given in the supplementary material.
 We compute the diagonal matrix $\SS$ in Step~2 of the algorithm using the MVR procedure \citep{spector2022powerful}, which tends to be more powerful than the MAC procedure adopted in \cite{barber2015controlling} and \cite{candes2018panning}.